Vardhan-R/EiOP/README.md

 ### Fap Tracker
 - Timezone coordination
 - Detailed log (with timestamps)
-- Tracker for 2025
+- Option to export counts

 ### nhentai
-- Use for logs only (disp logs)
+- Use for logs only (display logs)

 ### Chat
 - Update frequently